 I hold a BSC (Hons) in Psychology and Postgraduate Diploma in Play Therapy by the British Association of Play Therapy (BAPT).

-I am a member of the British Psychological Society, British Association of Play Therapy and an associate member of the New Zealand Association of Child and Adolescent Psychotherapists.
+I am a member of the British Psychological Society, British Association of Play Therapy and an affiliate member of the New Zealand Association of Child and Adolescent Psychotherapists.